-\textbf{Video--based MMRAG} refers to retrieving videos from the corpus to help answer given queries \citep{caba2015activitynet, xu2016msr, anne2017localizing, wang2019vatex, kriz2025multivent, wan2025clamr}.
-Since encoding videos may incur high computational costs, a few studies pre-processed videos using VLMs and converted videos to textual modality \citep{zhang2024omagent, arefeen2024irag, ma2025drvideo}.
-For example, \cite{zhang2024omagent} first detected key information in videos such as human faces, based on which a VLM was prompted to generate scene captions for video frames.
-Consequently, the video modality can be converted to a text modality, which can significantly reduce computational costs and facilitate retrieval and generation.
-Furthermore, a few studies \citep{luo2024video, JeongVideoRAG2025, reddy2025video} processed videos by selecting or clustering representative frames, facilitating video retrieval and final generation.

 \textbf{Document--based MMRAG} refers to retrieving a few document pages from one or multiple documents to help generate answers for given questions \citep{methani2020plotqa, masry2022chartqa, tanaka2023slidevqa, tito2023hierarchical, ma2024mmlongbench, li2024multimodal, hui2024uda, qi2024long2rag, cho2024m3docrag, wang2025vidorag, libenchmarking, wasserman2025real, fayssecolpali}.
 Traditionally, documents were parsed using detection models \citep{ge2021yolox} and OCR engines \citep{smith2007overview}, and the extracted components (e.g., text) were input to LLMs to generate answers \citep{riedler2024beyond, fayssecolpali}.
 With the proliferation of VLMs, a few studies \citep{fayssecolpali, yuvisrag, wang2025vrag} processed document pages as images directly.
 Specifically, they used VLMs to encode queries and document pages as text and images, respectively, based on which the similarity scores between queries and visual document pages can be calculated.
 This method paves the way for document--based MMRAG, as it does not need to parse documents and can retrieve document pages directly.
 However, this method overlooks text modality in documents, which may degrade the performance of RAG systems.
 We also discuss knowledge–-base and video--based MMRAG papers in Appendix~\ref{seca: add_related_work}.